10 Simple Ways to Protect your Home

 link-U, the first Hybrid Connection Smartcam, is more than just your average video monitor.
 With features like an 8 hour battery, live interaction, remote monitoring, SD storage, alert message system, you can monitor your home, children, and pets with ease.
 Power outage or internet issues?
 This is no problem for link-U; link-U automatically switches to 3G/4G to keep you connected.
 As if this smartcam couldn’t get any better, the set-up is quite simple; link-U is ready right out of the box.
 No drills, money, contract, or bandwidth needed for set-up.

 Keeping your home safe has never been easier thanks to the link-U Hybrid Connection SmartCam.
-Be sure to pre-order your link-U Hybrid Connection SmartCam on Indiegogo for only $149.
+Be sure to pre-order your link-U Hybrid Connection SmartCam on聽Indiegogo聽for only $149.

-Great tips for anyone whether going on vacation or just being safe.
+1. Great tips for anyone whether going on vacation or just being safe.
 Thanks for all the great tips on how to protect my house.
 When we go away we have lights on timers so people will think someone is home.
 We also tell postman to hold our mail until we get back.

 Comments are closed.